Intellectual Property and Technology

 - A software dispute between a city and a St. Louis software company in which the city claimed that the software was defective.

-- A dispute between two companies relating to the use of a trademarked word in the meta-tags of an Internet Web site.
+- A dispute between two companies relating to the use of a trademarked word in the meta-tags of a website.

 - A claim of misappropriation of software made by an employee against his employer.